influxdata/docs-v2/content/influxdb/cloud-serverless/reference/internals/query-plan.md

 ORDER BY city ASC;
 ```

-Therefore, the [Querier](/influxdb/cloud-serverless/reference/internals/storage-engine/#querier) specifies the three columns in the projection and the projection is "pushed down" to leaf nodes; columns not specified are pruned as early as possible during query execution.
+When processing the query, the [Querier](/influxdb/cloud-serverless/reference/internals/storage-engine/#querier) specifies the three required columns in the projection and the projection is "pushed down" to leaf nodes--columns not specified are pruned as early as possible during query execution.

 ```text
 projection=[city, state, time]
 ```

-##### output_ordering
+##### `output_ordering`

 `output_ordering` specifies the sort order for the output.
-The Querier passes `output_ordering` if the output should be ordered and if the [Querier](/influxdb/cloud-serverless/reference/internals/storage-engine/#querier) knows the order.
+The Querier specifies `output_ordering` if the output should be ordered and if the [Querier](/influxdb/cloud-serverless/reference/internals/storage-engine/#querier) knows the order.

 When storing data to Parquet files, InfluxDB sorts the data to improve storage compression and query efficiency and the planner tries to preserve that order for as long as possible.
 Generally, the `output_ordering` value that  `ParquetExec` receives is the ordering (or a subset of the ordering) of stored data.